 These areas will become much better places for wildlife – creating more and better-connected habitats at a landscape scale, providing space for wildlife to thrive and adapt to climate change.

 They will help people as well as wildlife – through enhancing a wide range of benefits that nature provides, such as recreation opportunities, flood protection, cleaner water and carbon storage.

 They will also help to unite local communities, landowners and businesses through a shared vision for a better future for people and wildlife.
 We hope they will become places of inspiration that are loved by current and future generations.

-The twelve NIAs now moving into their second year of activity across hundreds of thousands of hectares, where locally-led projects have a share of the governments £7.5 million, taking action that will benefit wildlife and people, and encourage more local people to engage with nature.
+The twelve NIAs now in their second year of activity across hundreds of thousands of hectares, where locally-led projects have a share of the governments £7.5 million, taking action that will benefit wildlife and people, and encourage more local people to engage with nature.
 This relatively modest investment by Defra and Natural England has already attracted over £40million of additional resources, from cash contributions, gifts in kind, and voluntary support.

 The twelve NIAs were winners in a national competition announced in the Natural Environment White Paper.